MunskyGroup/Vo_2019_ADAMHFSP/README.md

 - MatrixExponential contains a modified version of the Expokit (https://www.maths.uq.edu.au/expokit/) to output the solutions of a linear dynamical system at multiple time points.

 - Examples contains three subfolders with codes to reproduce the examples in the manuscript and a 'Toy_problem' subfolder.
+Note that the 'spatial_gene_expression' example will output very large matrices (up to 37 GB).
+Please make sure your machine has sufficient memory before running the codes in the 'spatial_gene_expression' subfolder.

 Questions should be addressed to Brian Munsky (munsky@colostate.edu) and Huy Vo (huydvo@colostate.edu).